PoloLikesCoffee/todo-list/README.md

 👉 https://pololikescoffee.github.io/todo-list/

 ## About
-A simple todo list app when the user can create projects and tasks.
+A simple todo list app where the user can create projects and tasks.

 ## Features
 - The user can edit his/her tasks